knights-analytics/hugot/README.md

 2. Hassle-free and performant production use: we exclusively support onnx exports of huggingface models.
 Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [huggingface optimum](https://huggingface.co/docs/optimum/index), and used with the library
 3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API, or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.

+We support all GPU/accelerator backends supported by ONNXRuntime.

 ## Why

 Developing and fine-tuning transformer models with the huggingface python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and require quite some setup.
 This library aims to allow you to just lift-and-shift your python model and use the same huggingface pipelines you use for development for inference in a go application.